 Sources of Low-Interest Loans

-Federal Programs: The USDA and HUD offer low-interest loans through programs like the Section 504 Home Repair Loan and FHA Title 1 Property Improvement Loan.
+Federal Initiatives: Low-interest loans through programs including the Section 504 Home Repair Loan and the FHA Title 1 Property Improvement Loan can be accessed through HUD and the USDA.

 Typical Loan Uses